 Tactical innovations.
 Engaging young girls with cricket.
 Dream draft picks.
-Nottingham.
+Trent Rockets.
 Hear from your Women’s Head Coach.
 Salliann Briggs.

 READY FOR THE HUNDRED?